louispool/deskpi-super6c/README.md

 # Step 1: Assemble the Board

+Assembly is described on the DeskPi Super6c's [github page](https://github.com/DeskPi-Team/super6c#how-to-assemble).

 # Step 2: Install the OS

-We are going to install Raspberry Pi OS to the CM4's using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
+There are several ways we can install the OS to the Compute Modules (CM4) on the DeskPi Super6c, depending on whether the CM4 has eMMC storage or not.
+For the most part, we will be using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) tool to flash the OS to the CM4's.

-## eMMC
+## Method 1: eMMC

 The DeskPi functions as an IO Board and has micro-usb connectors next to each Compute Module.
-Note that CM4#1's usb connector is on the back of the [board  where the IO ports are located](https://github.com/DeskPi-Team/super6c/blob/main/assets/port_definitions.png).
+Note that **CM4#1**'s usb connector is on the back of the [board  where the IO ports are located](https://github.com/DeskPi-Team/super6c/blob/main/assets/port_definitions.png).

 1. Install or compile [`rpiboot`](https://github.com/raspberrypi/usbboot) for your host OS.
-A windows installer is available here https://github.com/raspberrypi/usbboot/tree/master/win32.
+A Windows installer is available here https://github.com/raspberrypi/usbboot/tree/master/win32.
 2. Download and install the [Raspberry PI Imager](https://www.raspberrypi.com/software/) for your host OS.
 3. Bridge the [`nRPBOOT`](https://github.com/DeskPi-Team/super6c/blob/main/assets/CM4_Jumpers.png)  jumper next to the CM you want to flash.
 4. Plug in the Micro USB cable to the USB Connector of the CM you want to flash.